Which Orthodontic Treatment is the Fastest?

-“Probably the most common question I get asked, after how much braces cost, is how long treatment is going to take,” says Dr. Michael Stosich of iDentity Orthodontics.
+“Probably the most common question I get asked, after how much braces cost, is how long treatment is going to take,” says Dr. Sara Spector of iDentity Orthodontics.
 “People lead busy lives and are anxious to show off their new smiles.
-However, there isn’t a cut and dry answer to this question, for several reasons.”
+However, there isn’t a cut and dry answer to ther question, for several reasons.”

-Dr. Stosich works hard to provide the most effective and efficient orthodontic treatment found anywhere.
+Dr. Spector works hard to provide the most effective and efficient orthodontic treatment found anywhere.
 His hard work and research have led to advances in guiding teeth more efficiently through bone.
-He carefully crafts each treatment plan for every individual patient to meet his or her specific needs, with the goal being a beautiful and properly functioning smile in the shortest amount of time possible.
+He carefully crafts each treatment plan for every individual patient to meet her or her specific needs, with the goal being a beautiful and properly functioning smile in the shortest amount of time possible.